Sea level rise: Europe

 Many sandy coastlines in Europe are vulnerable to erosion due to sea level rise.
 In Spain, Costa del Maresme is likely to retreat by 16 meters by 2050 relative to 2010.
 This could amount to 52 meters by 2100 under RCP8.5 Other vulnerable coastlines include the Tyrrhenian Sea coast of Italy's Calabria region, the Barra-Vagueira coast in Portugal and Nørlev Strand in Denmark.

 In France, it was estimated that 8,000–10,000 people would be forced to migrate away from the coasts by 2080.
 The Italian city of Venice is located on islands.
 It is highly vulnerable to flooding and has already spent $6 billion on a barrier system.
 A quarter of the German state of Schleswig-Holstein, inhabited by over 350,000 people, is at low elevation and has been vulnerable to flooding since preindustrial times.
 Many levees already exist.
 Because of its complex geography, the authorities chose a flexible mix of hard and soft measures to cope with sea level rise of over 1 meter per century.
-In the United Kingdom, sea level at the end of the century would increase by 53 to 115 centimeters at the mouth of the River Thames and 30 to 90 centimeters at Edinburgh.
+In the United Kingdom, sea level at the end of the century would increase by 53 to 115 centimeters at the mouth of the River Thames and 30 to 90 centimeters in the Firth of Forth at Edinburgh.
 The UK has divided its coast into 22 areas, each covered by a Shoreline Management Plan.
 Those are sub-divided into 2000 management units, working across three periods of 0–20, 20–50 and 50–100 years.

 The Netherlands is a country that sits partially below sea level and is subsiding.
 It has responded by extending its Delta Works program.
-Drafted in 2008, the Delta Commission report said that the country must plan for a rise in the North Sea up to 1.3 m by 2100 and plan for a 2 - 4 m rise by 2200.
+Drafted in 2008, the Delta Commission report said that the country must plan for a rise in the North Sea of up to 1.3 m by 2100 and plan for a 2 - 4 m rise by 2200.
 It advised annual spending between €1.0 and €1.5 billion.
 This would support measures such as broadening coastal dunes and strengthening sea and river dikes.
 Worst-case evacuation plans were also drawn up.